zzzprojects/docs/learnentityframeworkcore.com/pages/configuration/data-annotation-attributes/timestamp-attribute.md

     public string FirstName { get; set; }
     public string LastName { get; set; }
     public ICollection<Book> Books { get; set; }
-    [TimeStamp]
+    [Timestamp]
     public byte[] RowVersion { get; set; }
 }
 ```

 #### Fluent API
-The Fluent API equivalent to the `TimeStamp` attribute is the [IsConcurrencyToken method](/configuration/fluent-api/isconcurrencytoken-method) chained with the [ValueGeneratedOnAddOrUpdate method](/configuration/fluent-api/valuegeneratedonaddorupdate-method).
+The Fluent API equivalent to the `Timestamp` attribute is the [IsConcurrencyToken method](/configuration/fluent-api/isconcurrencytoken-method) chained with the [ValueGeneratedOnAddOrUpdate method](/configuration/fluent-api/valuegeneratedonaddorupdate-method).

 From version 1.1 of EF Core, The [IsRowVersion method](/configuration/fluent-api/isrowversion-method) will also be available which acts as a convenience wrapper for the chained combination described above.